 Also known as balanced funds, they employ both growth and income strategies.

-If you are not strictly focused only on income and want to have a potential growth, this is your type of mutual funds.
-These funds purchase securities thus offering a regular income, however, investing in stocks give the potential for a long-term growth.
+If you are not strictly focused only on income and want to have potential growth, this is your type of mutual fund.
+These funds purchase securities thus offering a regular income, however, investing in stocks give the potential for long-term growth.

 Money Market Funds